Free worldwide shipping on every order

 Smoot et al. (2015), Supportive Care in Cancer: A systematic review and meta-analysis of 11 studies found that PBM reduced arm volume by an average of 50–70ml in BCRL patients, with simultaneous improvements in pain, range of motion, and quality of life.
 The review concluded that PBM should be considered an effective complementary treatment for BCRL.

-Omar et al. (2012), Lasers in Medical Science: A randomized controlled trial of 50 BCRL patients found that PBM (904nm, 1.5 J/cm²) applied 3x weekly for 12 weeks reduced arm circumference by 16% and arm volume by 22%, significantly outperforming the control group.
-Improvements were maintained at 3-month follow-up.
+Omar et al. (2011), Journal of Surgical Research: A randomized controlled trial of 50 breast-cancer-related lymphedema patients found that PBM (904nm, 1.5 J/cm²) applied 3x weekly for 12 weeks significantly reduced arm circumference and limb volume versus placebo, with most patients responding.

 Carati et al. (2003), Cancer: A double-blind, placebo-controlled crossover study found that 2 cycles of PBM (1 month each, separated by 2 months) reduced arm volume and improved tissue softness in BCRL.
 The study demonstrated that PBM could reverse fibrotic tissue changes — not just reduce fluid accumulation.